 The festival runs for 6 days in early October and is held at the Muséum National d'Histoire Naturelle in Paris.
 It is organised by the Association Science & Télévision (AST), a collective of independent production companies working to promote science on television and developing relationships between the audiovisual sector and the scientific world (www.science-television.com).

 In twelve years, Pariscience has become an unmissable event for both film buffs and science enthusiasts alike.

 The growing number of visitors to the festival attests to the public's interest in scientific films.

 It is supported by major research institutes (CNES, Inserm, ANDRA, IRD, INRAP, IRSTEA…), the Mayor of Paris, the Region of Ile de France, the Ministry of National Education, Research and Higher Education, a number of audiovisual partners (CNC, ARTE, PROCIREP, SCAM, Science & Vie TV...) as well as the CASDEN and national medias (Sciences et Avenir, La Recherche, Mon Quotidien...).

-Each year, around fifty films are screened free of charge, tackling a wide range of scientific, technical and environmental themes from astronomy and sustainable development through to biology, chemistry and physics.
+Each year, around fifty films are screened for free, tackling a wide range of scientific, technical and environmental themes from astronomy and sustainable development through to biology, chemistry and physics.